Essential Thrombocytosis

 The results of the prothrombin time (PT) and activated partial thromboplastin time (aPTT) studies are usually within reference ranges.
 The bleeding time may or may not be prolonged.

-Platelet aggregation study findings are abnormal and show impaired platelet aggregation to epinephrine, adenosine diphosphate, and collagen but not to ristocetin and arachidonic acid.
+Platelet aggregation study findings are abnormal and show impaired platelet aggregation in response to epinephrine, adenosine diphosphate, and collagen but not to ristocetin and arachidonic acid.
 Some patients may present with spontaneous platelet aggregation.

 Other blood work results are as follows: